erikhvatum/zplab-IT/production_linux/identifying_a_physical_drive.md

 ![Picture of LEDs with obvious gap](./missing_disk.jpg)

-The red array points to a drive that would be active, had it not failed.
+The red arrow points to a drive that would be active, had it not failed.

 ### By serial number